andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_06_Freeview.rst

 Viewing Your Data
 *****************

 Each neuroimaging software package has a **data viewer**, or an application that allows you to look at your data.
 AFNI, SPM, and FSL all have data viewers which basically do the same thing: the user loads imaging data, usually anatomical or functional images, and can view them in three dimensions.
-More generally, you can load most any NIFTI file that contains any kind of imaging data - provided that it is a three-dimensional matrix of numbers.
+Most viewers are able to load NIFTI files that contains any kind of imaging data.

 FreeSurfer has its own viewer called **Freeview**, which can by launched from the Terminal by typing ``freeview`` and pressing enter.
 It can load NIFTI images just like the other packages, and in addition it can load FreeSurfer-specific formats, such as data with ``.mgz`` and ``.inflated`` extensions.
 The image can be viewed in all three dimensions in the Viewing Panel, or you can change the layout so that only one viewing dimension is displayed.